 Sparkly Paper Chains

 Did you make paper chains as a child?
-This paperchain is made of stiff gold sparkle paper and looks great in the pretty glow of Christmas lights.
+This paper chain is made of stiff, gold-sparkle paper and looks great in the pretty glow of Christmas lights.
 I bought the last two gold chains from a small shop and then decided to use more chains.
-I went to a craft store and bought sturdy cardstock in sparkly gold.
-After cutting the paper, I hot glued the chain circles together using clothespins until they dried.
-Here is a link for a similar linked Christmas chain.
+I visited a craft store and purchased sturdy cardstock in sparkly gold.
+After cutting the paper, I hot-glued the chain circles together using clothespins until they dried.
+Here is a link to a similar linked Christmas chain.

 Christmas Mantle

-The mantle is decorated in faux evergreen and eucalyptus greenery with hanging ornaments.
+The mantle is decorated with faux evergreen and eucalyptus greenery with hanging ornaments.

 Silver ornaments hang from silver stems, giving the mantle a whimsical look.